-Children will have the opportunity to learn through play but also be challenged and extended by our expert staff.
+Children take part in daily direct whole class teaching sessions, where new ideas are introduced and learning is embedded over time.
+Children will also have the opportunity to learn through play during our Discover and Do sessions but within this play they will be challenged, questioned and extended by our expert staff.
 Our aim is for the children to embrace their learning in a fun, engaging and challenging environment.

-We value the importance of our outdoor classroom and believe that it offers children the opportunity to develop their thinking and problem-solving skills through open ended activities and challenges.
+We value the importance of our outdoor classroom and believe that it offers children the opportunity to develop their thinking and problem-solving skills through open-ended activities and challenges.
 Adults provide high quality interactions; they are role models for learning.
 We are committed to providing the best possible start to their school life, teaching them life skills and giving them a rich, broad and balanced curriculum, which will ensure their positive well-being in the now and their success in the future.